canonical/mongodb-k8s-operator/README.md

-# MongoDB Operator
+# Charmed Operator for MongoDB

 ## Description

-The [MongoDB](https://www.mongodb.com/) operator provides a general purpose distributed document database.
+The charmed operator for [MongoDB](https://www.mongodb.com/) provides a general purpose distributed document database.
 This repository contains a [Juju](https://jaas.ai/) Charm for deploying MongoDB on Kubernetes clusters.